buzzm/WebF3/README.md

 persist across calls, if desired, can be accessed/managed via the context.
 The complete scope lifecycle is:
 * After startup, there is a single object of type `MultiThreadedHTTPServer` listening on address and port.
-It is a derived from `http.server.HTTPServer` and 'ThreadingMixIn`.
+It is derived from `http.server.HTTPServer` and `ThreadingMixIn`.
-* As part of the `MultiThreadedHTTPServer` initialization, it takes the name of a class (not an instance; the name!) that must implement `BaseHTTPRequestHandler`; in this implementation, the internal derived type is `WebF.HTTPHandler`.
+* As part of the `MultiThreadedHTTPServer` initialization, it takes the name of a class (*not* an instance of the class; not the class name as a string;
+just the class!) that must implement `BaseHTTPRequestHandler`; in this implementation, the internal derived type is `WebF.HTTPHandler`.
 * When a socket connection is made to `MultiThreadedHTTPServer`, it creates